 Fire your boss and live happily ever after.

 Here’s the thing.
 Even though my blog is called “My Wife Quit Her Job”, I’m actually not “anti day job” at all.
 In fact, I’m a strong proponent of working full time for someone else if that’s what makes you happy.

 And I can definitely see the merits of working for someone else versus being your boss.

 If you’ve followed my blog for the past several years, you’re probably aware that I work a full time job as a microprocessor designer and I run 3 online businesses at the same time.

-In fact, I’m kind of in this unique position to talk about the pros and cons of being self employed versus working for someone else because I do both every single day.
+In fact, I’m kind of in this unique position to talk about the pros and cons of owning a business vs working for someone else because I do both every single day.

 And here’s the truth.
 There are some days where I think entrepreneurship sucks and there are other days where I think working for someone else sucks.
 And then there are days where I think both suck:)

 Anyway, because there is so much anti day job sentiment out there, I thought that I’d chime in and provide my own take of the pros and cons of working a day job versus running your own business from the perspective of someone who does both simultaneously.

 Get My Free Mini Course On How To Start A Successful Ecommerce Store

 If you are interested in starting an ecommerce business, I put together a comprehensive package of resources that will help you launch your own online store from complete scratch.
 Be sure to grab it before you leave!